Table of Contents

 Of course, this does not serve as a substitute for medical advice.

-Your vet will be your valuable resource since they have access to information that average owners don’t have, making them more knowledgeable about pet nutrition.
+Your vet will be your valuable resource since they can access information that average owners don’t have, making them more knowledgeable about pet nutrition.

 A consultation guarantees that you are feeding your mixed-breed dog high-quality food that will provide the complete and balanced nutrition it needs to thrive, giving you peace of mind.